≡ Menu

 In most cases, the minimum coverage amount is $250,000, and coverage levels can go as high as $5 million.
 If a policyholder opts to partially convert term coverage to whole life, the remaining term coverage must be at least $100,000.

-Guardian has yet to hop on the no-exam bandwagon that has become a big factor in the life insurance industry.
+Guardian has yet to join the no-exam movement that has become a major factor in the life insurance industry.
 While a few individual applicants can qualify for an exam waiver, the majority will need to undergo a standard medical evaluation as part of the application process.

 Guardian Whole Life Insurance: